“How’d you like to learn about a way to keep your kids engaged while they’re reviewing math skills?”

 One major way to review math skills that you’ve already taught is, drumroll please:

 Before we go any further, I want to let you in on a secret…when center time is done right you’ll see high levels of student engagement and meaningful practice…HOWEVER, when done wrong center time can be a time of major frustration for you and your kids.

 And this is the reason why many teachers avoid center time like the plague.
 (Been there)

-But, I’m here to tell you that you can have effective math centers in your classroom.
-Don’t worry, I’ve got you covered!
+I’m here to tell you that you can have effective math centers in your classroom.
+Don’t worry!
+I’ve got you covered.

-This series will cover ALL major aspects of math centers.
+This series covers ALL major aspects of math centers.

 Part 1 – Planning for Math Centers

 Part 2 – Organizing Math Centers